decentralized-identity/sidetree/docs/protocol.md

 {
   "type": "recover",
-  "didUniqueSuffix": "The unique suffix of the DID to be recovered.", "recoveryOtp": "The encoded one-time password to be used for this recovery.", "signedOperationData": {
+  "didUniqueSuffix": "The unique suffix of the DID to be recovered.", "recoveryRevealValue": "The reveal value for this recovery.", "signedOperationData": {
     "protected": "JWS header.",
     "payload": "JWS encoded JSON object containing recover operation data that are signed.",